emendir/BrenthyAndWalytis/ReadMe.md

 ![](/Graphics/BrenthyIcon.png)

-# Brenthy & Walytis
+# Brenthy

-_`4D61646520776974682073696E63657265206C6F766520666F72206D616E6B696E642E`_

-Brenthy & Walytis are technologies that take the development of blockchain tech to a new level.
+Brenthy & Walytis are technologies designed to take the development of blockchain tech to a new level.

-Walytis is a lightweight, flexible, accessible and application-oriented type of blockchain, and Brenthy is a framework to aid the development and deployment of new blockchain types.
+Brenthy is a framework to aid the development and deployment of new blockchain types.

-Developed together, they share a repository because they rely on each other very strongly.
+It was built to support the development of Walytis, which is a lightweight, flexible, accessible and application-oriented type of blockchain, and

 ## [Walytis](https://github.com/emendir/Walytis_Beta)